 - Notification of the emergency situation.
-Provision of a siren or fog-horn to notify all personnel of an emergency situation. - An assembly point will be designated in the construction compound area and will be marked with a sign.
-All site personnel will assemble at this point. - A roll call will be carried out by the Site Security Officer to account for all personnel on site. - > The Site Security Officer will inform the Site Supervisor/Construction Manager when all personnel have been accounted for.
-The Site Supervisor/Construction Manager will decide the next course of action, which be determined by the situation that exists at that time and will advise all personnel accordingly.
+Provision of a siren or fog horn to notify all personnel of an emergency situation. - An assembly point will be designated in the construction compound area and will be marked with a sign.
+All site personnel will assemble at this point. - A roll call will be carried out by the Site Security Officer to account for all personnel on site. - The Site Security Officer will inform the Site Manager when all personnel have been accounted for.
+At this time, the Site Manager will decide the next course of action which be determined by the situation that exists at that time.
+The Site Manager will advise all personnel accordingly.